At a glance, the Mayo Medical School curriculum is committed to:

-- Active and cooperative learning styles, supported by a pass/fail evaluation system in Years 1 and 2 that encourages collaboration by eliminating competition for grades.
+- Active and cooperative learning styles, supported by a pass/fail evaluation system in Year 1 and Year 2 that encourages collaboration by eliminating competition for grades.

 - A focus on patient care and clinical experiences that broaden and deepen classroom learning.

 - Science of Health Care Delivery curriculum that prepares students for the challenges of working in an ever-changing health care environment.
 This new innovative curriculum enables students to learn about how health care systems work, examine health care policy and its impact on patient care, and understand health economics and its impact on patients and health care providers.